Tough 5e (Updated for the 2024 Rules)

 The color code below has been implemented to help you identify, at a glance, how good the Tough 5e feat is for a specific class/subclass.

-The tough feat provides an extra 2hp per level, which would equate to increase your CON score by 4 during character creation.
-It usually has a larger impact for classes with lower hit dies, so wizards and sorcerers will feel the largest impact.
-That said, it can certainly be a worthwhile for any class that is looking for a survivability boost.
+The Tough feat provides an extra Hit Points per level, which would equate to increase your Constitution score by 4 during character creation.
+It usually has a larger impact for classes with lower hit dies, so Wizards and Sorcerers will feel the largest impact.
+That said, it can certainly be worthwhile for any class looking for a survivability boost.

-Barbarian: Tough makes you even tankier, and effectively provides 4hp per level instead of 2hp because of your Rage mechanics.
+Barbarian: Tough makes you even tankier, and effectively provides 4 Hit Points per level instead of 2 Hit Points because of your Rage mechanics.

-Paladin: Fighters already have a d10 hit dice and don't have as many ASIs as fighters to spend on Tough.
-Combined with their Lay on Hands ability and healing spells, paladins should look elsewhere for feats before turning to Tough.
+Paladin: Paladins already have a d10 hit dice and don't have as many ASIs as fighters to spend on Tough.
+Combined with their Lay on Hands ability and healing spells, Paladins should look elsewhere for feats before turning to Tough.

 Wizard: Wizards have a measly d6 hit dice, very little access to healing, and no armor proficiencies so Tough can do wonders to keep them alive when the going gets tough.